wallermatt/Boomerang-Purse/README.md

 # Boomerang-Purse
-Weather data rest API, plus weather data charts
+Weather data REST API, plus weather data charts.

 **API** to enter a city and period defined by startdate and enddate.
 Dates should be in the format yyyy-mm-dd.
 Year (yyyy) must be the same for both dates and not less than 2008 (uses www.worldweatheronline.com historical API)